COINtoolbox/CosmoABC/README.rst

 Nevertheless, the user can easily take advantage of the ABC sampler along with his/her own simulator, as well as  test personalized prior distributions and distance functions.

+This documentation is also available at `readthedocs <https://cosmoabc.readthedocs.io/en/latest/>`_.

 Get it now!
 ***********